Equidimensionality of affine Deligne-Lusztig varieties in mixed characteristic: Abstract

 \section{Abstract}

-We prove equidimensionality of the basic affine Deligne-Lusztig variety in mixed characteristic.
-This verifies a conjecture made by Rapoport.
-The method is a mixed characteristic analogue of the work of Hartl and Viehmann.
+We prove the equidimensionality of affine Deligne-Lusztig varieties in mixed characteristic.
+This verifies a conjecture made by Rapoport and implies that the results of Nie and Zhou-Zhu can be extended to the whole irreducible components of affine Deligne-Lusztig varieties.
+The method is to translate the work of Hartl-Viehmann into mixed characteristic and construct local foliations for affine Deligne-Lusztig varieties.
+This leads us to develop a theory of formal algebraic geometry for perfect schemes.